tdammers/ghc-wiki/newcomers-tutorial.md

 The usual git hygiene applies:

 - Create a new branch for each merge request, based off of `master`.
-If you have push permissions on the main `ghc/ghc` repo on [gitlab.haskell.org](https://gitlab.haskell.org), you may create and push your branch there; otherwise, fork the project and push to your fork.
 - Write a one-line summary, preferably no more than 50 columns, followed by 1 blank line, followed by an (optional, but recommended) longer description of the commit.